-- Take each doughnut and VERY lightly dip it into the coconut oil on both sides and then dip into the cinnamon sugar mixture.
-Let the doughnuts sit for about 10 more minutes and then dunk into the cinnamon sugar mixture one more time to evenly coat.
+- Very lightly brush each donut with the butter/coconut oil.
+Then, dunk each donut into the bowl of cinnamon sugar and swirl around until coated.
+Let the donuts sit for about 10 more minutes and then dunk into the cinnamon sugar mixture one more time(optional, but recommended).
 Enjoy!

 - Leftovers can be stored in a closed container at room temperature for 2-3 days or in the freezer for 1 month.
 For the best results, store between layers of parchment paper.
 Also, these donuts can technically be stored in the fridge for 3-5 days, but it will dry them out so I do not recommend it.

 - This is the Wilton Donut pan I recommend for this recipe!